 The list should contain names and initials of all of the authors.

-For book references give the author(s), year of publication, title, publisher, city, and country.
+For book references give the author(s), year of publication, title, publisher, city.

-For journal references indicate the author(s), year of publication, the title of the paper, the title of the journal, volume number, first and last page.
+For journal references indicate the author(s), year of publication, the title of the paper, the title of the journal, volume number, issue number, first and last page.

-For thesis indicate the author, year of publication, the title of the thesis, title of the university and faculty, city and country.
+For thesis indicate the author, year of publication, the title of the thesis, title of the university, country.

-Figures: All photographs, graphs and diagrams should be numbered consecutively (e.g. Fig. 1) in the order in which they are referred in the text.
-Caption must appear below the figure (size 12, italic) and should be sufficiently detailed to enable to understand apart from the text.
-The style Fig. 1.
-10 Figure Titles should be used, which also contains the serial number of the given figure (since it is a listing), so consecutive numbers of figures will be generated automatically.
+Figures: All photographs, graphs and diagrams should be numbered consecutively (e.g. Figure 1) in the order in which they are referred in the text.
+Caption must appear below the figure (size 11, italic, justify) and should be sufficiently detailed to enable to understand apart from the text.
+Figure titles should be used, which also contains the serial number of the given figure (since it is a listing), so consecutive numbers of figures will be generated automatically.
 Thus, you don’t need to number them manually.

 Explanation of lettering and symbols should be given also in the caption and only exceptionally in the figures.
 Figures should be of good quality and preferably in black and white.
 Figures should be designed to fit the text area and must be embedded.
 In addition, authors are requested to submit each figure also as an image file in one of the following formats: pcx, bmp, tif, wmf, jpg or eps.

 Tables: Tables should be self-explanatory.
-They should be mentioned in the text, numbered consecutively (e.g. Table 1) and accompanied by title at the top (size 12, italic).
-For the title of Tables use: Table 1.
-11 Table Titles, which style also contains the serial number of the given table (since it is a listing), so consecutive numbers of tables will be generated automatically.
+They should be mentioned in the text, numbered consecutively (e.g. Table 1) and accompanied by title at the top (size 11, italic, justify).
+Table titles, which style also contains the serial number of the given table (since it is a listing), so consecutive numbers of tables will be generated automatically.
 In this case you don’t need to number them manually.

 Tables and figures, including caption, title, column heads, and footnotes, must not exceed 15 × 20 cm and should be no smaller than 8 cm in width.
 For all tables, please use Word’s “Create Table” feature, with no tabbed text or tables created with spaces and drawn lines.